rspamd/rspamd.com/doc/modules/fuzzy_check.md

 ## Fuzzy patterns

 Rspamd uses the `shingles` algorithm to perform a fuzzy match of messages.
-This algorithm is probabilistic and uses word chains to detect some common spam patterns, and thus filter as spam or ham messages.
+This algorithm is probabilistic and uses word chains as patterns (in the shingles algorithm), and thus filter spam or ham messages.
 The `shingles` algorithm is described in the following [research paper](http://dl.acm.org/citation.cfm?id=283370).
-We use 3-gramms (trigrams) for this algorithm and a set of hash functions: siphash, mumhash and others.
+We use 3-grams (trigrams) for this algorithm and a set of hash functions: siphash, mumhash and others.
 Currently, rspamd uses 32 hashes for shingles.